 Collect the names of participants in our various branch recitals/competitions – preferably in alphabetical order to simplify the process of checking participation – as listed by teachers on their AA Recital application forms.
 Ask the various chairs to send you their list of participants.

 Be sure a recital venue has been secured and is paid for in advance.

-Make contact with the college or school representative (where the recital will be held) to be sure it is booked.
+Verify that the venue is booked and that our MTAC Certificate of Liability is on file with them.
 Be sure to obtain early morning contact numbers in case nobody is around to open the facilities.

 After all the applications are received:

 - Review the program budget.
 Work within the budget constraints at all times.
 Chairs are encouraged to secure a $200 surplus.

 - Make a list of all participants.
 (A spreadsheet is useful.
 Using two columns – one for the first name and one for the last name, it is easy to alphabetize the list).

 - Verify that each student qualifies for the program based on previous event participation, Check the validity of the various musical periods covered, and make sure that the teacher has submitted the correct application fee.